Probate Q&A Series Why file an amended inventory showing zero value when guardianship or trust assets remain outside your custody in North Carolina?

 • Keep a copy of the filed inventory in your case file for recordkeeping.

 • Prompt filing helps you comply with G.S.
-28A-13-2 and avoid possible sanctions.
+28A-13-2 and applicable guardianship requirements and avoid possible sanctions.

 Why It Matters